3. Gate-level Modeling

 Table 3.1 shows a selection of the available primitives.
 The syntax of the gate-level primitives is given as:

-gate_type instance_name( outputs, inputs );
+gate_type instance_name( output(s), input(s) );

 For example, assume that we have two input signals i_a and i_b and would like to use them as inputs for a 2-input AND gate.
-If the output of the gate is assigned to o_c and the gate named m_my_gate, we’d use the and primitive in the following way:
+If the output of the gate is assigned to o_c and the gate named my_gate, we’d use the and primitive in the following way:

-and m_my_gate( o_c, i_a, i_b );
+and my_gate( o_c, i_a, i_b );

 3.1.
 My First Module

-(3.1.1)\[C = F(A,B) = \bar{A} + B,\]
+(3.1.1)\[C = \mathcal{F}(A,B) = \bar{A} + B,\]

-where \(A\) and \(B\) are one-bit inputs. \(C\) represents the one-bit output.
-Table 3.1.1 gives the truth table of this simple function.
+where \(A\) and \(B\) are one-bit inputs, and \(C\) is the one-bit output.
+Table 3.1.1 shows the respective truth table.

 Table 3.1.1 Truth table of the simple function in Eq.
 (3.1.1).